Beyond Correctness: Harmonizing Process and Outcome Rewards through RL Training

-Although this approach stabilizes the online policy optimization and is efficient, the sparse reward signal limits further improvement on the intermediate reasoning steps.
+Although this approach stabilizes the online policy optimization and is efficient, the sparse reward signal limits further improvement in intermediate reasoning quality.

-\paragraph{Process Reward Model (PRM).} For a response $a$ containing CoT reasoning, it can be decomposed into multiple reasoning steps $a=(a^1,\ldots,a^H)$.
-We follow previous works \citep{zheng2024processbench,zhang2025lessons,zou2025reasonflux} to use a newline as a sign for a new step.
-For each step $a^h$, the PRM $r^h$ maps it, the previous steps and the prompt $(x, a^{\le h})$ to a scalar $r^h(x, a^{\le h})$, where we use the short-hand notation $a^{\le h}=(a^1,\ldots,a^h)$.
+\paragraph{Process Reward Model (PRM).} For a response $a$ composed of multiple reasoning steps $a=(a^1,\ldots,a^H)$, we follow previous works \citep{zheng2024processbench,zhang2025lessons,zou2025reasonflux} to use a newline as a sign for a new step.
+For each step $a^h$, the PRM score $r^h$ maps it, the previous steps and the prompt $(x, a^{\le h})$ to a scalar $r^h(x, a^{\le h})$, where we use the short-hand notation $a^{\le h}=(a^1,\ldots,a^h)$.